TylerAngelier/vimwiki/content/Interview.md

 Describe a time you...

 - Made a commitment to something, like getting a feature or sprint work done, and realized part way through you wouldn't be able to.

 > What was it you had committed too and how did you handle the situation?

-First starts, avalara, dealing with env, asked to write some tf to...vcp peering, started writing...committed...totally new, didn't educate me on process, write the peering, sent review.
-Reviewer...created the env, got all mad, what are you doing?
-I'm like...what...
-And this takes a couple days...
-What's he tlaking about - he was "the gatekeeper".
-Came to find out...process for that...they have modules pre-written.
-Have to implement these modules.
-Start searching, find peering, submit, shoots back wrong one.
-Had to go through his structure, no docs, certain loc, branch it off.
-This took a long time.

-Took a long time...
-Hoping to hit a deadline, took...almost two weeks...

 > Communicate out the timeline?
 What was going on?

-Communicated with manager, what's going on, just deal with it.
-I don't think he cared, just wanted me to figure it out.

-Don't think this was the best style... had to work with that guy.

 > Hard deadline, trying again...

-Tyco, fix stuff...example...filter out messages, always a hard deadline.
-Customer...interface directly with the customer.
-They wanted it, as soon as possible.

-I found out I wouldn't make the deadline if I kept looking.
-Had to end it.
-I was in a lead position, just let me do my thing.

-* Red flag on communication...doesn't seem to communicate up

 ## Bias for Action

 Describe a time you...

 - Went outside of your job role to fix something, build something, or improve something?

 What was it you did and why did you do it?